 Damping-off is a common disease of germinating seeds and young seedlings.
 Several fungi are capable of causing damping-off including Rhizoctonia, Alternaria, Sclerotinia and the water molds, Phytophthora and Pythium.
 Soil-borne fungi generally do not produce air-borne spores but are easily transported from contaminated soil to pathogen-free soil by infected tools, hose ends, water-splash and hands.
 Young seedlings are most susceptible to damping-off.
 However, later in the crop cycle, the same pathogens may cause root and stem rot.

 Symptoms: Symptoms of damping-off include seedlings failing to emerge or wilting, often with a stem lesion that appears water-soaked or dark, necrotic and sunken at the soil line.
-Pathogens usually spreads radially from a central point of origin so plants often die in a circular pattern.
+Pathogens usually spread radially from a central point of origin so plants often die in a circular pattern.
 Vegetable seeds that are germinated in poorly drained, cool soils are especially susceptible.
 Young plants that do emerge are weak and often wilt at or below the soil line.
 Cabbage, cauliflower, tomato and pepper seedlings may be girdled by brown or black sunken cankers.
 Stems of these plants may shrivel and become dark and woody (wirestem or collar rot).
 The plants may not collapse, but remain stunted and die after transplanting.

 Management: Damping-off must be prevented because it is difficult to stop once symptoms occur.
 There are several strategies to prevent damping-off.